ulsdevteam/pkp-editorialBio/README.md

 ## Installation

 Install this as a "generic" plugin.
 The preferred installation method is through the Plugin Gallery.
 To install manually via the filesystem, extract the contents of this archive to an "editorialBio" directory under "plugins/generic" in your OJS root.
 To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/pkp-editorialBio plugins/generic/editorialBio` and `git submodule update --init --recursive plugins/generic/editorialBio`.
-Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`
+Run the plugin install script to register this plugin, e.g.: `php lib/pkp/tools/installPluginVersion.php plugins/generic/editorialBio/version.xml`, or run the upgrade script, e.g.: `php tools/upgrade.php upgrade`

 ## Configuration